-Liquid precipitation are measured/registered at the automatic weater stations AWS3 and AWS4 by tipping bucket precipitation sensors.
-This means that only rain is registered.
+Liquid precipitation are measured/registered at the automatic weather stations AWS3 and AWS4 by tipping bucket precipitation sensors.
+This means that only liquid/rain is registered.
 Snow is only registered if it melts inside the collector -but most of it will be wiped out of the collector by the wind.
-ClimateBasis measures precipitation 700 meter from Arctic Station at their station on Teleøen (Figure 1.1).
-Here precipitation is measured in heated models with screens to get a better estimate of the solid precipitation as well.
+ClimateBasis measures precipitation 700 meter from Arctic Station at their Meteorological station on Teleøen where precipitation is measured in heated models with screens which gives a better estimate of the total precipitation (Figure 1.1).